lheim/hostapd-config-test/README.md

 ```
 2. Modify the Client IP in `measurement.sh`

+3. Create a `hostapd.conf` with the settings to test (`cp hostapd-sample.conf hostapd.conf`).

-3. Start the script: `sudo ./measurement.sh foldername` - where *foldername* is the name of the folder where the logs get stored.
+4. Start the script: `sudo ./measurement.sh foldername` - where *foldername* is the name of the folder where the logs get stored.

 ## Requirements